Hirschstetten Flower Gardens

 From June through October there are ongoing events at the Hirschstetten Flower Gardens, and during Christmastime there is a very beautiful Advent market – but more on that another time!

-For now, let’s let summer arrive!
+For now, let’s enjoy summer!